 So who is the barrier to progress?
 If Putin as you say has gone out there and tried to become part of NATO, tried to build bridges, do all this diplomacy, provide this infrastructure.
 Where is the barrier to progress in all this?
 What’s stopping this happening?
 Why isn’t this partnership thriving and blossoming?

-“Ideology,” says White.
+“Ideology,” says Wight.
 “The indoctrination with this born to rule Western exceptionalism, this focus on liberal democracy as the only game in town when it comes to running the world’s affairs.
 They want to reshape the world, refashion the world in their own image and they by in large have.
 It’s an interesting phenomenon and dynamic which I think help you explain how this works in reality.

 Trump & the curse of Western exceptionalism